 The Department of Education deem any attendance below 90% as persistent absenteeism.
 While all absence affects children's learning and achievement, attendance below 95% is where we would communicate with families around making improvements.
 It is the responsibility of parents or carers to bring to our attention and discuss any exceptional circumstances affecting their child's attendance.

-Attendance is formally looked at for all children each term.
-We send letters to inform parents when attendance falls below 95% at the end of the Autumn term.
+Attendance is formally monitored at for all children at least once a term.
+If data gives cause for concern it will be monitored more regularly.
 Where attendance is below 90% this is a more serious cause for concern and is deemed persistent absenteeism.
-If attendance does not improve, unless there are exceptional reasons for absence being unavoidable we will escalate our response in line with the CWAC .
+If attendance does not improve, unless there are exceptional reasons for absence being unavoidable we will escalate our response.

-Parents or carers along with their child are invited to an informal meeting which they are expected to attend.
+Parents or carers are invited to an informal meeting which they are expected to attend.
 We will discuss how we might work in partnership to achieve acceptable levels of school attendance.
 Emotionally based non school attendance can be considered as a reason, not an excuse, for poor attendance and reasonable adjustments can be considered.